dedevillela/VRS-Aircraft-Markers/README.md

 # VRS-Aircraft-Markers [![MIT License](https://img.shields.io/badge/License-MIT-red.svg)](LICENSE) [![VRS version 2.4](https://img.shields.io/badge/VRS-v2.4-blue.svg)](http://virtualradarserver.co.uk/Download.aspx) [![Build Status](https://scrutinizer-ci.com/g/dedevillela/VRS-Country-Flags/badges/build.png?b=master)](https://scrutinizer-ci.com/g/dedevillela/VRS-Country-Flags/build-status/master) [![GitHub release](https://img.shields.io/github/release/dedevillela/VRS-Aircraft-Markers.svg)]()
 Custom aircraft markers for Virtual Radar Server (a.k.a VRS).
 This plugin adds new markers and also highlights MLAT tracked aircrafts with different marker colors.
 The following are custom aircraft markers currently available:
-- GLEX marker for the Bombardier Global family, Gulfstream Aerospace G-IV, V & VI, Embraer ERJ-135 & 145, and the Dassault Falcon 2000.
+- GLEX marker for the Bombardier Global Express, Gulfstream G-IV, V & VI, and the Dassault Falcon 2000 & 5X;
+- E135 marker for the Embraer ERJ-135 & 145;
 - E39 marker fo the Embraer KC-390.

 ##Prerequisites
-- VRS installed and running
+- VRS installed and running;
 - VRS Custom Content Plugin installed and enabled.

 ##Instructions
 - Clone or download the repo into a directory on the machine where VRS is running.
-Ensure you do not place the files under the Virtual Radar Server directory, since they could be overwritten on upgrades.
+Ensure you do not place the files under the Virtual Radar Server directory, since they could be overwritten on upgrades;
-- Activate de plugin by adding a new entry in the Custom Content Plugin options, pointing out the .JS file and \Web folder.
+- Activate de plugin by adding a new entry in the Custom Content Plugin options, pointing out the .JS file and \Web folder;
 - Enjoy!

 ##Acknowledgments